| |

 Incorporating Nature and Greenery

-For outdoor-inspired decor, I use wood accents and stone-textured stuff.
-A bowl of pinecones or smooth rocks gives instant camping vibes.
+For outdoor-inspired decor, I use natural wood accents and stone-textured materials.
+A small wooden bowl filled with pinecones or smooth river rocks adds a camping vibe instantly.

 Using Textiles for Warmth and Style